Gladiators (2024 British TV series): Gladiators: Epic Pranks II (2026)

-On 24 July 2025, BBC recommissioned the successful spin-off for a second series, which is set to feature 20 more episodes in the lead of Prankster Nitro (Harry Aikines-Aryeetey).
+On 24 July 2025, BBC recommissioned the successful spin-off for a second series, which is set to feature 20 more 15–20 minute long episodes in the lead of Prankster Nitro (Harry Aikines-Aryeetey).

+In this series, the Gladiators also face different dares, or face-offs in locations outside the arena, like the Gym or at a Hotel reception.
+Celebrity faces like JB Gill and Dame Maggie Aderin-Pocock also make guest appearances in the episodes.